facemoji/mocap4face/README.md

   <br>
   <img src="https://user-images.githubusercontent.com/130319/146201564-2bb3680e-38d1-471b-a487-25f416582d71.jpg" alt="mocap4face by alter" width="50%"></a>
   <br>
-  mocap4face by <a href="https://twitter.com/alterz">alter</a>
+  mocap4face by <a href="https://twitter.com/alterz">Alter</a>
   <br>
 </h1>

-mocap4face by [alter](https://twitter.com/alterz) is a free, multiplatform SDK for real time facial motion capture based on Facial Action Coding System or ([FACS](https://en.wikipedia.org/wiki/Facial_Action_Coding_System)).
+**mocap4face** by [Alter](https://alter.xyz) is a free, multiplatform SDK for real time facial motion capture based on Facial Action Coding System or ([FACS](https://en.wikipedia.org/wiki/Facial_Action_Coding_System)).
 It provides real-time FACS-derived blendshape coefficients, and rigid head pose in 3D space from any mobile camera, webcam, photo, or video enabling live animation of 3D avatars, digital characters, and more.
+[Try the live demo](https://alter.xyz/mocap4face).

 After fetching the input from one of the mentioned sources, mocap4face SDK produces data in [ARKit-compatible](https://developer.apple.com/documentation/arkit/arfaceanchor/blendshapelocation) blendshapes, i.e., [morph targets](https://en.wikipedia.org/wiki/Morph_target_animation) weight values as a per-frame expression shown in the video below.
 Useful for, e.g., animating a 2D or 3D avatar in a way that mimics the user's facial expressions in real-time à la Apple Memoji but without the need of a hardware-based TrueDepth Camera.

-With mocap4face, you can drive live avatars or NFT PFPs, build Snapchat-like lenses, AR experiences, face filters that trigger actions, VTubing apps, and more with as little energy impact and CPU/GPU use as possible.
-As an example, check out how the popular avatar live-streaming app [REALITY](https://reality.app/) is using our SDK.

 Please star us ⭐⭐⭐ on GitHub—it motivates us a lot!